Please click here to be notified when dates are announced for the next Deliberate Practice Bootcamp.

 ~ Brad Davis — principal timpanist, Hawai’i Symphony Orchestra

 “Jason’s Deliberate Practice Bootcamp presentation to our undergraduate performance majors — woodwinds, brass, strings, and percussion — was GREAT: an over-the-top hit with our students and faculty!
 Jason’s multimedia approach on how to practice effectively was one of the most inspired, intriguing, and informative classes I’ve ever attended.
 Using scientific methods to perfect his art, he will show all who attend his classes the pathway to effective auditioning, performing, and success.”

 ~ Matt Sullivan — NYU Director of Wind Studies and Professor of Oboe

 “After working with Jason, my preparation and productivity had such a huge overhaul that I’ve improved more in the last two months than in the last two years.”

 ~ Georgia Williams — principal flute, Opera Australia Orchestra

-“Thank you Jason Haaheim for all of your mind-blowing knowledge and inspiration.
+“Thanks to Jason Haaheim for all of his mind-blowing knowledge and inspiration.
 I would definitely recommend the Deliberate Practice Bootcamp to any musician.”

-~ Nathan Ankrom — percussion/timpani, M.M.
+~ Nathan Ankrom — percussionist, Lakeview Orchestra; M.M.
 Roosevelt University